The Fool’s Loop, Arizona

 Ride and Report

 The Black Canyon Trail has long been a must-ride route for bikepackers on the hunt for uninterrupted singletrack.
-Logistically speaking, the BCT is typically done via shuttle; and shuttling is generally convenient from Phoenix’s city centre, as well as Flagstaff.
+Logistically speaking, the BCT is typically done via shuttle; and shuttling is generally convenient from Phoenix’s city centre, as well as from Flagstaff.
 However, for those looking for a longer trip, or to ride the BCT without the challenges of organizing a shuttle, this is it.
 The Fools Loop starts and finishes in downtown Phoenix, close to amenities and the airport for those flying in.
 Made up of urban paths, flowy singletrack, and rugged forest service roads, the loop takes in some other excellent trails and sights along the way.

 Following chunky and unforgiving service roads through Tonto National Forest and singletrack along the BCT, this route passes through countless saguaro forests, rugged canyons, and rolling desert plains that are sure to impress visitors and Arizona locals alike.

 The Fool’s Loop starts off by navigating through the sprawling city of Phoenix, following urban pathways and corridors, passing through city green spaces like the Phoenix Mountain Preserve and the Central Arizona Canal.
 After a quick stop in North Scottsdale for a late breakfast or lunch, the route quickly changes directions by introducing the popular singletrack within Brown’s Ranch Trailhead and a section of the newly developed Maricopa Trail.
-Within this trail system, the options are endless to tag on a longer day of trail riding if you so desire.
+Within this trail system, there are endless options to tag on a longer day of trail riding if you so desire.

 Route Development: The Fool’s Loop was stitched together with help from Ray Hemmele of the Arizona Bikepacking community and Erick at the Bicycle Nomad Café in Phoenix.
 The goal was to create a challenging gravel bike friendly route that could be completed in 4-6 days.
 The “Tonto” of Tonto National Forest translates to “stupid” or “crazy”, which describes some of the looks passersby gave me on some of the more remote sections.
-The conditions are most often very rugged, loose and rocky and could be comfortably ridden on a hardtail mountain bike as well.
+The conditions are most often very rugged, loose, and rocky, and could be comfortably ridden on a hardtail mountain bike as well.

 - Tonto National Forest is home to a wealth of remote and rugged forest service roads that provide fantastic views of valleys and mountains in the distance.